 The Reef Restoration and Adaptation Program

-The Reef Restoration and Adaptation Program (RRAP) brings together the best minds in science and technology from Australian Institute of Marine Science (AIMS), CSIRO, James Cook University, The University of Queensland, Queensland University of Technology, the Great Barrier Reef Marine Park Authority, the Great Barrier Reef Foundation, as well as many other leading research universities and institutes.
+The Reef Restoration and Adaptation Program (RRAP) brings together the best minds in science and technology from Australian Institute of Marine Science (AIMS), CSIRO, James Cook University, The University of Queensland, Queensland University of Technology, the Great Barrier Reef Marine Park Authority, the Great Barrier Reef Foundation, Southern Cross University, as well as many other leading research universities and institutes.

-RRAP aims to create an innovative toolkit of safe, acceptable interventions to help the the Reef help itself in resisting, adapting to, and recovering from, the impacts of climate change.
+RRAP aims to create an innovative toolkit of safe, acceptable interventions to help the Reef help itself in resisting, adapting to, and recovering from, the impacts of climate change.

 Prevention: reduce exposure to, and impacts of, disturbance

 Prevention measures could include reducing corals’ exposure to extreme temperature stress by making environmental adjustments that, for example, increase shade or cool the water.
 It could also include assisting coral populations to more rapidly build natural resilience to threats such as higher temperatures, through measures such as selective breeding.

 Repair: enhancing recovery after disturbances